dmtrKovalenko/blendr/README.md

 For windows, it is required to download and run binary executable directly.
 Open [latest release](https://github.com/dmtrKovalenko/blendr/releases/latest) page and download binary executable for your OS

-## Prerequisits

-### MacOS
+### MacOS Permissions

-To use Bluetooth on MacOS Big Sur (11) or later, you need to either package your binary into an application bundle with an Info.plist including NSBluetoothAlwaysUsageDescription, or (for a command-line application such as the examples included with btleplug) enable the Bluetooth permission for your terminal.
-You can do the latter by going to System Preferences → Security & Privacy → Privacy → Bluetooth, clicking the '+' button, and selecting 'Terminal' (or iTerm or whichever terminal application you use).
+To use Bluetooth on MacOS Big Sur (11) or later, you need to enable the Bluetooth permission for your terminal.
+You can do the latter by going to System Preferences → Security & Privacy → Privacy → Bluetooth, clicking the '+' button, and selecting 'Terminal' (or iTerm or whichever terminal emulator app you use).

 <p align="center">
   <img alt="Bluetooth settings screenshot" src="./bluetooth-macos.png" />